Call for Proposals

 Guidelines for Session Proposals

-When writing a proposal for a session at the Drexel Assessment conference, please keep the following criteria in mind.
+When writing a proposal for a session, please keep the following criteria in mind.
 These criteria will be used by the Conference Committee to select sessions for the conference, and you will receive feedback on your proposal based on these criteria.

 - Models Effective Teaching: As much as possible, we prefer sessions that model effective teaching.
 If you are advising people to use technology, use that technology to show us.
 If you are advising the use of active learning, be sure to tell us how you will use it in your session.